fluxcd/flagger/README.md

 ![steerer-overview](https://github.com/stefanprodan/steerer/blob/master/docs/diagrams/steerer-overview.png)

-Gated rollout stages:
+Gated canary promotion stages:

-* scan for deployments marked for rollout
+* scan for canary deployments
 * check Istio virtual service routes are mapped to primary and canary ClusterIP services
 * check primary and canary deployments status
     * halt rollout if a rolling update is underway
     * halt rollout if pods are unhealthy
-* increase canary traffic weight percentage from 0% to 10%
+* increase canary traffic weight percentage from 0% to 5% (step weight)
 * check canary HTTP request success rate and latency
     * halt rollout if any metric is under the specified threshold
     * increment the failed checks counter